Christmas Palm Tree

 Beginning of Summer: (90 degrees or less) 2-3 times a week.

-3. Fertilization: If planted outdoors, Christmas Palms should be fertilized three times a year in the Spring, Summer and Fall.
+If planted outdoors, Christmas Palms should be fertilized when newly planted and then three times a year in the Spring, Summer and Fall.
 If planted indoors, it needs only Spring and Summer fertilization.

-4. Soil: Palms tolerate most soils, as long as they drain well.
-If necessary, add some sand to the soil mix to help it drain better.
+Palms tolerate most soils, as long as they drain well.
+Add coarse sand to the soil mix to help it drain better at a 70/30 soil to sand ratio.

 Customer Reviews